ASP.net Interview Questions

 - It’s a language independent platform, which means developers can use any programming languages best suited for their application.

-- Offers better performance with native optimization, early binding, and just-in-time compilation.
+- It offers better performance with native optimization, early binding, and just-in-time compilation.

 Most Frequently Asked ASP.net Interview Questions And Answers With Examples: